-If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community Snap Packages.
-See Installing via Snap packages You can also use the Nextcloud VM scripts to install directly on a clean Ubuntu Server.
+If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community Snap Package.
+This includes a full production-ready stack, will maintain your HTTPS certificates for you, and will automatically update as needed to stay secure.
+You can also use the Nextcloud VM scripts to install directly on a clean Ubuntu Server.
 It will setup everything for you and include scripts for automated installation of apps like; Collabora, OnlyOffice, Talk and so on.
 Please note that those two options are not officially supported by Nextcloud GmbH.